pietrodileo/Python_FHIR_Visualizer/README.md

 # Python_FHIR_Visualizer

-Python_FHIR_Visualizer is a Python tool that processes FHIR (Fast Healthcare Interoperability Resources) messages in JSON format.
-It extracts information, modifies references, and creates visual representations of the FHIR message structure.
+Python_FHIR_Visualizer is a Python tool designed to process FHIR (Fast Healthcare Interoperability Resources) messages in JSON format.
+It extracts information from FHIR resources and checks the validity of the references contained in the message.
+Finally, it creates visual representations of the FHIR message structure, available as both a .png file and an .html output for easy visualization.

 ## Table of Contents